-Dr. Tania Basta has more than 13 years experience in the public health realm and devotes much of her time to research of the human immunodeficiency virus - or HIV - the virus that leads to acquired immunodeficiency syndrome (AIDS).
+Dr. Tania Basta has more than 13 years of experience in the public health realm and devotes much of her time to research of the human immunodeficiency virus (HIV), the virus that leads to acquired immunodeficiency syndrome (AIDS).

 Basta is working to combat misconceptions about the disease and promote prevention and education within the Appalachian regions of Ohio, West Virginia and Kentucky.
 Her involvement over the past decade with domestic, community-based research organizations focusing on HIV/AIDS has led her to better understand the multitude of attitudes and misconceptions linked to the disease in these areas.